JKO for Landau: a variational particle method for homogeneous Landau equation

 \section{Variational formulation and the JKO scheme}

 This section outlines the foundational elements of our method.
 We first summarize the theoretical results from \cite{carrillo2024landau}, which establish the basis for viewing the Landau equation as a gradient flow.
 We also derive a more computationally friendly version of the Landau metric.
-This gradient flow perspective will then be translated into a dynamical JKO scheme, where we verify that the Landau equation is recovered up to first-order accuracy in time, based on the optimality conditions.
+This gradient flow perspective will then be translated into a dynamic JKO scheme, where we verify, via the optimality conditions, that the Landau equation is recovered to first order in time.
 Finally, we introduce a Lagrangian formulation in preparation for spatial discretization.